Spinal Stenosis | Types , Symptoms And Causes

-6. Avoid Contact Sports
+6. Avoid Contacting Sports

-While it is good to get active, try to avoid the sports that have contact and sudden impact.
+While it is good to get active, try to avoid sports that have contact and sudden impact.

 Basketball, Martial arts, football, and soccer are just examples of sports where training can easily tend to a sudden tear or fracture.
 It occurs mainly when you come into physical contact with others.

-By adopting the following ways, it is helpful to reduce pain and increase the body’s natural healing mechanisms:
+Adopting the following ways, it is helpful to reduce pain and increase the body’s natural healing mechanisms:

 Its surgery helps to reopen your spinal canal.
 And the passage in your backbone that encloses your cord and other nerves.
 A surgeon does the surgery when the space in the canal narrows because of arthritis, osteophytes, or other problems.
 It happens when the nerves can be pinched or compressed.

 When the spinal canal is too small for the spinal cord and nerve roots, this condition is cervical Stenosis.
 It is also called myopathy.
 Myelopathy reports any neurologic symptoms connected to the spinal cord and is a severe condition.
-It occurs due to it that causes compression on the spinal cord.
+It occurs due to it that causes compression of the spinal cord.
 It is a permanent disability you are not able to perform work.
 If it is not properly treated, it can cause severe and permanent nerve damage, including paralysis and death.